mayouni/stzlib/libraries/stzlib/doc/quickers/stz-listoflists-adjust-stretch-shring-quicker.md

 # Adjusting Lists of Lists in Softanza

-The `stzListOfLists` class in Softanza simplifies the management of lists of lists with flexible methods to adjust, stretch, or shrink sublists dynamically.
+The `stzListOfLists` class in Softanza simplifies the management of lists of lists with flexible methods to *adjust*, *stretch*, or *shrink* sublists dynamically.
 This capability is particularly useful for aligning data of varying dimensions to meet specific requirements.
-Below is a detailed example:
+Below is a detailed example.

 ---